mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 <br><br>
 I am looking for...
 I am looking for someone.
 <br><br>
 I am looking for someone whose hand to hold while watching the sunset.
-Someone who thinks a fun New Years eve is bouldering in the dark at Joshua Tree.
+Someone who thinks a fun New Year's Eve is bouldering in the dark at Joshua Tree.
 Someone who thinks an adventure is spending the day looking for a ghost town in the desert and never finding it.
 Someone to watch bad movies with.
-Someone to cry hysterically with while listening to *The Midnight* after taking ecstasy.
+Someone to cry hysterically with while listening to <i>The Midnight</i> after taking ecstasy.
 Someone to print letterpress cards for.
 Someone to cook quiche for.
 Someone who I can bring physical pleasure to.
 Someone whose body I can worship because it is theirs.
 Someone who I can delight intellectually.
 Someone who I can make smile with my puns and snarky comments and obscure references.
 Someone who has interests and passions and a life of their own that I can support and yet who will also play along with stupid projects like this.
 And I'm looking for so, so much more.
 <br><br>
 I am looking for a life partner who I can love unconditionally and who can love me back despite of all my faults.
 Because I am lost without you.
 Lost in ways that I can't even express.
 <br><br>